CONTINUE YOUR STUDIES IN AMENITY HORTICULTURE

 Challenges to the Amenity Horticulture Industry

-The amenity horticulture industry has evolved with the use of landscapes by humans.
-In this respect the amenity industry is as old as humans, since when we started living in organised communities, decisions were made in respect to the location of dwellings, foraging and hunting areas, and other areas of community life.
-The larger the community, the more complex landscape planning that evolved.
+The amenity horticulture industry has evolved with the use of landscapes by humans - since when we started living in organised communities, decisions were made in respect to the location of dwellings, foraging and hunting areas, and other areas of community life.
+The larger the community, the more complex landscape planning was involved.

 Nowadays the amenity industry faces political, social, economic and environmental challenges: